 An Elegant Puzzle by Will Larson

 This book is a nice handbook on how to manage well… for everyone.
 The book is written for managers in larger companies or start-ups, but the lessons and lessons and tools are easily applicable to anyone.
 And I do mean applicable.
 The biggest advantage of the book is that it is very practical.
 A lot of books on management topics tend to be higher level, Will Larson gives you specific advice.This style shines when the author gives you a framework to work with.What stuck with me was his framework for project management and solving common problems with teams.
 I also admire his no-nonsense approach to strategy and vision.
 In his books, these documents sounded like something you really wanted to have, rather than documents full of corporate BS.
+There are a lot of resources that the author recommends so if you are solving a specific problem it is a great place to start and then dig deeper into the recommended literature.
+I think this was the best 10 dollars I have spent in a long time.

 Notes from the book